 Social media reports are integral to monitoring your brand’s growth and informing your content strategy.

-But when it comes to sharing the month’s results with your boss, other teams, or clients, it can be hard to know what to include.
-We can relate.
+But when it comes to sharing the month’s results with your boss, clients, or other teams, it can be hard to know what to include.

-Unlike the detailed spreadsheet or tracker you use, they need a high-level overview of what worked, what didn’t, along with whether you’re hitting your goals.
+Unlike the detailed spreadsheet or tracker you use, social media reports need a high-level overview of what worked and what didn’t, along with whether you’re hitting your goals.

 relationship status:— Later (@latermedia) December 3, 2021